International Criminal Court: Trial history

+The indicted individuals include Ugandan rebel leader Joseph Kony, former President Omar al-Bashir of Sudan, President Uhuru Kenyatta of Kenya, Libyan head of state Muammar Gaddafi, President Laurent Gbagbo of Ivory Coast and former Vice President Jean-Pierre Bemba of the Democratic Republic of the Congo.

-Thomas Lubanga, Germain Katanga and Mathieu Ngudjolo Chui were tried by the ICC.
-Lubanga and Katanga were convicted and sentenced to 14 and 12 years imprisonment, respectively, whereas Chui was acquitted.
+In 2015, several Congolese individuals were tried by the ICC.
+Thomas Lubanga was convicted and sentenced to 14 years improsonment, Germain Katanga to 12 years, and Mathieu Ngudjolo Chui was acquitted.

 The judgment of Jean-Pierre Bemba was rendered in March 2016.
 Bemba was convicted on two counts of crimes against humanity and three counts of war crimes.
 This marked the first time the ICC convicted someone of sexual violence as they added rape to his conviction.
 Bemba's convictions were overturned by the Court's Appeal Chamber in June 2018.
 The Court refused to compensate Bemba for losses suffered by him during his 10 years of imprisonment.
 It has been argued that this decision raises important questions about the court's present powers.

-Trials in the Ntaganda case (DR Congo), the Bemba et al. OAJ case and the Laurent Gbagbo-Blé Goudé trial in the Côte d'Ivoire situation are ongoing.
+Ntaganda (DR Congo) was convicted to 30 years for crimes against humanity.
+The Bemba et al. OAJ case and the Laurent Gbagbo-Blé Goudé trial in the Côte d'Ivoire situation ended in acquittals.
 The Banda trial in the situation of Darfur, Sudan, was scheduled to begin in 2014 but the start date was vacated.

-Charges against Ugandan Dominic Ongwen and Malian Ahmad al-Faqi al-Mahdi have been confirmed; as of March 2020 both were awaiting their trials.
+Charges against Malian Ahmad al-Faqi al-Mahdi have been confirmed and he was sentenced to nine years in prison.
+On 25 November 2021, his sentence was commuted to 7 years in prison, and he was released on 18 September 2022.
+Ugandan Dominic Ongwen has been convicted to a prison sentence of 25 years.

 On 6 July 2020, two Uyghur activist groups filed a complaint with the ICC calling for it to investigate PRC officials for crimes against Uyghurs, including allegations of genocide.
+In December 2020, ICC prosecutors rejected the complaint, stating that the ICC did not have jurisdictional basis to proceed.

+On 31 October 2023, the Israeli families of over 34 victims of the 2023 Hamas-led attack on Israel, filed an Article 15 communication with the ICC prosecutor's office urging an investigation into the killings and abductions, and the ICC confirmed the receipt of the filing.
+Reporters Without Borders also lodged a complaint regarding the deaths of eight Palestinian journalists in the Gaza Strip during Israel's bombardment, as well as an Israeli journalist killed during a surprise attack by Hamas in southern Israel.